dhis2/dhis2-docs/src/commonmark/en/content/developer/web-api.md

 <!--DHIS2-SECTION-ID:webapi_csv_metadata_import-->

-DHIS2 supports import of metadata in the CSV format.
-Columns which are not required can be omitted in the CSV file, but the order will be affected.
-If you would like to specify columns which appear late in the order but not specify columns which appear early in the order you can include empty columns ("") for them.
-The following object types are
+DHIS2 supports import of metadata in the CSV format, such as data elements, organisation units and validation rules.
+Properties for the various metadata objects are identified based on the column order/column index (see below for details).
+You can omit non-required object properties/columns, but since the column order is significant, an empty column must be included.
+In other words, if you would like to specify properties/columns which appear late in the column order but not specify certain columns which appear early in the order you can include empty/blank columns for them.

-supported:
+The first row of the CSV file is considered to be a header and is ignored during import.

+The following object types are supported:

   - Data elements